-A. During the first year after the date of installation, HTP warrants that it will repair or replace, at its option, any defective or malfunctioning component of the boiler that is found to have failed due to manufacturer's defect.
-Replacement components will be warranted for ninety (90) days.
-No other component of the boiler will be replaced after this period (with exception to the blower motor, which will have a limited warranty of three [3] years).

-B. During the first through seventh year after the date of installation, should a defect or malfunction result in a leakage of water from the boiler due to defect ive material or workmanship, malfunction, or failure to comply with the above warranty, with such defect or malfunction having been verified by an authorized HTP representative, HTP will repair or replace, at its option, the defective or malfunctioning boiler.
-Replacements will be of the nearest comparable model available at the time of replacement.
-The replacement boiler will be warranted for the unexpired portion of the applicable warranty period of the original boiler.

-C. During the eighth through twelfth year after the date of installation, should a defect or malfunction result in a leakage of water from the boiler due to defective material or workmanship, malfunction, or failure to comply with the above warranty, with such defect or malfunction having been verified by an authorized HTP representative, HTP will repair or replace, at its option, the defective or malfunctioning boiler at a cost to the Owner equal to the following percentages of the manufacturer's list price in effect at the date of replacement:
+- A. During the first year after the original date of installation, HTP warrants that it will repair or replace, at its option, any defective or malfunctioning component of the VWH with a component of equivalent size and current model.
+Replacement components will be warranted for ninety (90) days. - B. Should a defect or malfunction result in a leakage of water from the VWH within the above-stated warranty periods due to defective material or workmanship, malfunction, or failure to comply with the above warranty, with such defect or malfunction having been verified by an authorized HTP representative, HTP will replace the defective or malfunctioning VWH with a replacement of the nearest comparable model available at the time of replacement.
+The replacement VWH will be warranted for the unexpired portion of the applicable warranty period of the original VWH. - C. In the event of a leakage of water of a replacement VWH due to defective material or workmanship, malfunction, or failure to comply with the above warranty, HTP reserves the right to refund to the Owner the published wholesale price available at the date of manufacture of the original VWH. - D. If government regulations, industry certification, or similar standards require the replacement VWH or component(s) to have features not found in the defective VWH or component(s), the Owner will be charged the difference in price represented by those required features.
+If the Owner pays the price difference for those required features and/or to upgrade the size and/or other features available on a new replacement VWH or component(s), the Owner will also receive a complete new limited warranty for that replacement VWH or component(s). - E. If at the time of a request for service the Owner cannot provide a copy of the original sales receipt or the warranty registration, the warranty period for the VWH shall then be deemed to have commenced thirty (30) days after the date of manufacture of the VWH and NOT the date of installation of the VWH. - F. This warranty extends only to VWHs utilized in water heating applications that have been properly installed by qualified professionals based upon the manufacturer's installation instructions.
+G. It is expressly agreed between HTP and the Owner that repair, replacement, or refund are the exclusive remedies of the Owner.

-Year of Claim 1-7 8 & 9 10 & 11 12 Percentage to be Paid by Owner 0 % 25 % 50 % 75 %

-Replacements will be of the nearest comparable model available at the time of replacement.
-The replacement boiler will be warranted for the unexpired portion of the applicable warranty period of the original boiler.

-D. In the event of a leakage of water of a replacement boiler due to defective material or workmanship, malfunction, or failure to comply with the above warranty, HTP reserves the right to refund to the Owner the published wholesale price available at the date of manufacture of the original boiler.

-E. If government regulations, industry certification, or similar standards require the replacement boiler or component(s) to have features not found in the defective boiler or component(s), the Owner will be charged the difference in price represented by those required features.
-If the Owner pays the price difference for those required features and/or to upgrade the size and/or other features available on a new replacement boiler or component(s), the Owner will also receive a complete new limited warranty for that replacement boiler or component(s).

-F. If at the time of a request for service the Owner cannot provide a copy of the original sales receipt or the warranty registration, the warranty period for the boiler shall then be deemed to have commenced thirty (30) days after the date of manufacture of the boiler and NOT the date of installation of the boiler, and be covered by the unexpired portion of the warranty detailed above.

-G. This warranty extends only to boilers utilized in closed loop heating applications that have been properly installed based upon the manufacturer's installation instructions.

-H. It is expressly agreed between HTP and the Owner that repair, replacement, or refund are the exclusive remedies of the Owner.